SumatiGouda07/Accident_Detection_System/README.md

 #### WORKING

 This particular module is responsible for the avoidance of the accidents and also to send the accident location details to the registered user and police and also to the nearby hospital.
 Here the vibration sensor plays an important role in detecting the accidents whenever vehicle starts and moves it produces some vibration and when that vibration continuously monitored and compared with the threshold values of the sensor and whenever there is accident occurs the sudden increase in the vibration of the vehicle is considered as accident and then that location will be sent to the authorities with the help of GPS and GSM.
 An alert alarm will be given so that nearby people can help the victim from losing his/her life.
 Here we can also avoid the accident from happening in drunk and drive situation with the help of alcohol sensor whenever alcohol is sensed by the sensor then  n a message will be sent to the family member of driver along with the location details.

+### CONCLUSION
+This project helps in detecting the accident location and send alert signal to the nearby police station and also to the hospital so that the rescue unit will arrive as early as possible so that the life of the victim will be saved.
+Here our project has successfully detected the accident location and also avoided the drunk and drive case by sending the alert signal to the concerned one.